 Of course, no such journey is complete without discussing its guides.
 Masafumi Kobayashi, expertly played by Jin Muraki, is a damn likable guy.
 Standing apart from his fellow found-footage protagonists, Kobayashi proves to be a capable ghost hunter from frame one.
 Possessing nerves of steel, Kobayashi wills himself through each spine-tingling encounter with the paranormal driven by the simple maxim that opens the film: “No matter how terrifying, I want the truth.”
 Early on, Kobayashi understands that the search for truth may be what creates a thrilling documentary, but as the mystery deepens he understands that getting answers will be the one thing that saves the lives of his subjects.
 It’s up to him to save the child psychic Kana when she disappears, and after actress Marika threatens to become the curse’s latest victim, Kobayashi not only takes her into his home for safekeeping, but tries to prevent her from joining him in breaking the curse.
 He’s seen what the powerful forces at work can do, and he’s dedicated himself to doing anything he can to prevent those he cares about from falling prey to it.
 Kobayashi, then, understands that the truth can have a negative value alongside its positives — but doesn’t let that dissuade him from the absolute worth of making the truth known.
 This singular quality makes Kobayashi the perfect protagonist for a found-footage film; what drives him to make his films is the same reason we watch them.
 No matter how terrifying, we both seek the truth, and we are prepared to go to any lengths to find it.
 But, as Noroi will come to ask, are we prepared for what lies at the end of the path?

 It has been nearly ten years since Noroi’s release in Japan in August 2005, and it boggles the mind how it’s managed to go undiscovered and unreleased on Western shores.
 After J-Horror and Found-Footage’s rise in popularity Stateside, such maddening truths are even more so.
 Xanadeux and Takashige Ichise’s OZ, the companies involved in Noroi’s production, have since fallen into bankruptcy.
 Kadokawa Pictures USA, who planned an initial American release, suffered a similar fate in 2009, leaving Noroi’s licensing rights in a strange limbo.
 In earlier years, I created the film’s IMDb and Facebook page in a naïve attempt to rescue it from obscurity, where it has accumulated a small yet enthusiastic following.
-There are subtitled copies available on third-party DVD sites; multiple benevolent souls have uploaded the full film onto YouTube.
+There are subtitled copies available on third-party DVD sites.
 Perhaps the same dark spirits behind Kobayashi’s disappearance have similar plans for his last piece of work, determined to bury this film at all costs.
 However, they face a growing audience who share in Kobayashi’s heroic credo: no matter how terrifying, we want the truth.